Diffuser

 It asks a few questions before it says anything.

 Who sent the message.
 How well you know them.
 Whether this is how they normally write.
 How your day’s been.
-The Diffuser gathers context before offering any read.
+Diffuser gathers context before offering any read.

 The result is shaped to your situation — not a generic take.